Danielle Smith: Early life and education

-The university had a strong political scene that crossed the political spectrum while Smith was a student, which included fellow students Ezra Levant and Naheed Nenshi.
+In 1996, Flanagan recommended Smith for a one-year public policy internship with the Fraser Institute.
+During her time here, she coauthored a climate change denialist paper called "Environmental Indicators for Canada and the United States" with Boris DeWiel, Steven F. Hayward, and Laura Jones - which sought to "separate the facts from alarmist misinformation," and "bring balance to the environmental debate".
+The report argued that "contrary to public opinion, in most instances objectives for protecting human health and the environment are being met, pollution and wastes are being controlled, and resources and land are being sustainably and effectively managed".

+Flanagan later became her campaign manager during the 2012 Alberta general election.
 She was active in the campus Progressive Conservatives and was eventually elected president of the club.
 She also became involved in political campaigning and met her first husband, Sean McKinsley.
 After graduating with an English major, Smith briefly lived in Vancouver where she worked as a waitress and as an extra in movie and TV productions.

-Smith returned to the University of Calgary to major in economics.
-One of her professors was Tom Flanagan, a conservative political activist and advisor, who would become a mentor for Smith.
-Flanagan in 1996 recommended Smith for a one-year public policy internship with the Fraser Institute and would become her campaign manager during the 2012 Alberta general election.

 Early political and media career

 Calgary Board of Education

 In 1998, Smith entered politics when she ran for the board of trustees of the Calgary Board of Education.
 She won, but less than a year later, the chairwoman complained that the board had become dysfunctional.
 In response, the provincial Minister of Learning, Lyle Oberg, dismissed the entire board after 11 months into their term.

 Years later, Smith said she had been far too strident during her tenure as a board trustee and said the experience taught her to be more tolerant of those with whom she disagreed.
 Subsequently, Smith pursued work as an advocate for ranchers, farmers and other rural landowners with the Alberta Property Rights Initiative and the Canadian Property Rights Research Institute.

-Smith supported Ted Morton in the 2006 PC leadership election.
-Morton lost to Ed Stelmach, and Smith became increasingly disillusioned with what she said were Stelmach's "free-spending ways".
-Smith cited the 2008 provincial budget as a turning point where she determined that Stelmach's government had 'lost its way'.
+During her time at the Canadian Property Rights Research Institute, she coauthored a paper on endangered species.